compulsory reporting of animal abuse in family court cases

 An article titled “Compulsory Reporting of Animal Abuse in Family Court Cases” was published in UC Student on 8 April 2011.
 The article discussed proposed amendments to the Family Law Act which expand the meaning of “family violence” and focused on how animal abuse may form part of this expanded definition.

-In addition it is proposed that the term “family violence” also be expanded to include physical, emotional, psychological and financial abuse in attempt to control a family member or cause them fear.
+Also, it is proposed that the term “family violence” also be expanded to include physical, emotional, psychological and financial abuse in an attempt to control a family member or cause them fear.

-Under the amendments lawyers would have to report their concerns of violence.
+Under the amendments, lawyers would have to report their concerns about violence.

 One issue which the article identified is that there is no mandatory reporting of suspected cruelty to animals, meaning that there is often a lack of paper trail regarding this.
 The article called for improvements to the reporting and documentation process of suspected cruelty to animals by veterinarians.

-The expansion on the meaning of violence will likely mean that there is a higher proportion of families before the Family Court where it could be said that “violence” is occurring.
-A pessimistic view may be that the majority of cases could be said to have some degree of emotional, psychological or financial abuse, if this is understood broadly.
+The expansion of the meaning of violence will likely mean that there is a higher proportion of families before the Family Court where it could be said that “violence” is occurring.
+A pessimistic view may be that the majority of cases could be said to have some degree of emotional, psychological or financial abuse if this is understood broadly.